aaronbloomfield/ccc/hws/metamask/index.md

 Finally!
 We can get to the whole reason for this party.

-Your task is to create a web interface to your Auctioneer_v2.sol contract, which now fulfills the [AuctionManager_v2.sol](AuctionManager_v2.sol.html) ([src](AuctionManager_v2.sol)) interface.
-MAKE SURE IT'S THE UPDATED VERSION that you developed above!
-That updated version was discussed in the "Setup: Auctioneer" section, above.
+Your task is to create a web interface to your Auctioneer.sol contract, which fulfills the [AuctionManager.sol](../auction/AuctionManager.sol.html) ([src](../auction/AuctionManager.sol)) interface.
 Our web page looked like the image to the right; this is the bottom of the web page, and the auction table itself was above what is shown.
 Yours need not look similar, but it does need to be usable.

 As you are starting with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment (see below for starting on that), the read-only parts of this assignment are already done for you.
 You will have to change the contract ID, of course -- you should hard-code that into your HTML / Javascript code (just replace the address that is there -- it may be there multiple times).
 Note: you have to view that page with an address else most of the relevant code will not be shown.
 The link to that page with an address is on the Collab landing page.